Spain speeds up 2013 funding, will cover regional needs

 MADRID Spain is ready to start funding itself for 2013, including the needs of its indebted regions, after having nearly completed its debt issuance plan for this year, the head of the Spanish Treasury said on Wednesday.

-In an interview with Reuters, Secretary General of Treasury Inigo Fernandez de Mesa declined to say if and when Spain may seek European aid to cover its huge property-bubble debts and trigger an unlimited bond-buying program from the European Central Bank (ECB).

-Spain's Prime Minister Mariano Rajoy, who already secured a 100-billion-euro ($130-billion) credit line to recapitalize the country's troubled lenders in June, said last week he had still not taken a decision on whether he would apply for a second aid program, this time to handle the country's finances.
+Spain's Prime Minister Mariano Rajoy, who already secured a 100-billion-euro (81 billion pounds) credit line to recapitalise the country's troubled lenders in June, said last week he had still not taken a decision on whether he would apply for a second aid programme, this time to handle the country's finances.

 Senior euro zone sources told Reuters they were laying the ground for the move to happen in November.